NolanKoblischke/pointbench/ReadMe.md

 #### Benchmark Generation

-Decimal coordinates ($x,y$) where chosen randomly from 1.0 to 9.0.
+Decimal coordinates ($x,y$) are chosen randomly from 1.0 to 9.0 and 100 plots are generated.

 Here is an example plot where the point was (1.345, 4.379).
 When I looked at this plot, I measured (1.35, 4.4) which is off by 0.11 units (Euclidean distance).
 Humans should be able to measure the position within 0.2 units 100% of the time.
 Let's see if AI models can!

 ![Example Plot](plots/61.png)